-However, when, a Combo activation does take place, the calculation of the total delivered volume per Delivery Point has to be done based on one and unique reference baseline; therefore one single master-baseline is adopted.
+However, when, a Combo activation does take place, the calculation of the total delivered volume per delivery point has to be done based on one and unique reference baseline; therefore one single master-baseline is adopted.
 Such a master-baseline serves to calculate one overall delivered energy of a Delivery Point participating to a Combo activation, that afterwards is split amongst the different products (mFRR and DA/ID) according the Tetris-approach.
-For a Combo between mFRR and DA/ID the baseline methodology High X of Y (with or without adjustment, see section 5.3.2) will serve as the master-baseline.
+For a Combo between mFRR and DA/ID the baseline methodology High X of Y will serve as the master-baseline.